 tar-v7 selects the old V7 tar format.
 This is the historical default.
-This antiquated format is understood by all tar implementations and supports filenames with up to 99 characters.
-When given longer filenames some tar implementations will diagnose the problem while other will generate broken tarballs or use non-portable extensions.
+This antiquated format is understood by all tar implementations and supports file names with up to 99 characters.
+When given longer file names some tar implementations will diagnose the problem while other will generate broken tarballs or use non-portable extensions.
 Furthermore, the V7 format cannot store empty directories.
-When using this format, consider using the filename-length-max=99 option to catch filenames too long.
+When using this format, consider using the filename-length-max=99 option to catch file names too long.

 tar-ustar selects the ustar format defined by POSIX 1003.1-1988.
 This format is believed to be old enough to be portable.
 It fully supports empty directories.
-It can store filenames with up to 256 characters, provided that the filename can be split at directory separator in two parts, first of them being at most 155 bytes long.
+It can store file names with up to 256 characters, provided that the file name can be split at directory separator in two parts, first of them being at most 155 bytes long.
 So, in most cases the maximum file name length will be shorter than 256 characters.
-However you may run against broken tar implementations that incorrectly handle filenames longer than 99 characters (please report them to bug-automake@gnu.org so we can document this accurately).
+However you may run against broken tar implementations that incorrectly handle file names longer than 99 characters (please report them to bug-automake@gnu.org so we can document this accurately).

 tar-pax selects the new pax interchange format defined by POSIX 1003.1-2001.
-It does not limit the length of filenames.
-However, this format is very young and should probably be restricted to packages which target only very modern platforms.
+It does not limit the length of file names.
+However, this format is very young and should probably be restricted to packages that target only very modern platforms.
 There are moves to change the pax format in an upward-compatible way, so this option may refer to a more recent version in the future.